-OBJECTIVE: This is an AF Special Topic in partnership with AFWERX.
-Please see the above AF Special Topic instructions for further details.
+OBJECTIVE: This is an Open Topic in partnership with AFWERX (AFRL/RGS).
 Phase I awards will have a maximum of \$50,000 SBIR funds.
-The period of performance will be three months, including two months technical effort and one month for reporting.
+The period of performance will be three months, including two months technical performance and one month for reporting.
 Phase II awards will have a maximum of \$750,000 SBIR funds.
 The period of performance will be 15 months, including 12 months technical performance and three months for reporting.
 The objective of this topic is to explore Innovative Defense-Related Dual-Purpose Technologies not covered by other specific SBIR topics.
 Therefore, the topic will explore options for solutions outside the AF's current focus fields but could be useful.
 An additional objective is to grow the AF's industrial base.
 This topic is intended to reach companies capable of completing a feasibility study and prototype validated concepts under accelerated Phase I and II schedules.
 This topic is aimed at later stage research and development efforts rather than "front-end" or basic R/R&D.